Kantigen/ka-server/docker/README.md

 but your mysql data will remain.

-If you ever want to 'blow-away' your database and start again then you should first stop and remove all containers that refer to it (tle-mysql) and then do the following.
+If you ever want to 'blow-away' your database and start again then you should first stop and remove all containers that refer to it (ka-mysql) and then do the following.

-    $ docker rm -v tle-mysql-data
+    $ docker rm -v ka-mysql-data
-    $ ./create_tle_data.sh
+    $ ./create-data.sh

 ### ka-nginx